polokegom/Michi/README.md

 # Michi
-Michi is a 2d platform game that will be commerical released in 2025
+Michi is a 2d platform game that will be commercially released in 2025

 # Game Cover
 ![Alt Text](doc/maincover.png)